carlonnheim/openhab-addons/bundles/org.openhab.binding.balboa/README.md

 ## Thing Configuration

-Things can be configured in the Paper UI or in a things file looking like this
+Things can be configured in the Paper UI or in a things file using these paramters:

 * The `host` parameter is mandatory.
 You can give an IP-address or a resolvable hostname.
 * The `reconnectInterval` is optional and determines for how long the binding will wait between reconnect attempts (default 30 seconds)